Rectal Prolapse in Children

 - Laxatives help your child's intestines relax and loosen to prevent constipation.

 - Surgery may be needed if other treatments do not work.
-Surgery can help position your child's rectum so that it does not come down through his anus.
+Surgery can help position your child's rectum so that it does not come down through his or her anus.
 Surgery may include placing sutures or mesh into the rectum, or removing the part of the rectum that is prolapsed.

 What is manual reduction of a rectal prolapse?